Special offer

 Welcome letter template

-Here’s a template you can use to welcome your new employees with a letter:
+Here’s a template you can use to welcome your new employees:

 Dear [employee name],

-I want to welcome you on behalf of [name of your company].
+I want to welcome you on behalf of [company name].
 We are very excited that you have accepted our job offer.
-I hope you are as excited as we are to join our team in the position of [new employee’s job title].
+I hope you are as excited as we are about joining our team in the position of [new employee’s job title].

 I am [your name], and I work as [your job title] in [name of your department].
-We met during your interview, and your responses impressed me.
-Once you start work, you can contact me if you have any questions about your position.
+We met during your interview, and your responses left a strong impression on me.
+Once you begin work, please don’t hesitate to contact me if you have any questions about your role.

 I look forward to you joining us on [new employee start date and time].
 When you arrive, [instructions for the first day].
-Please bring [necessary materials or documents the new employee should bring].
+Please remember to bring any necessary materials or documents to get started.

 Finally, I’d like to thank you for choosing to join our organization.
+Our goal is to make every employee feel welcomed and supported from day one.
 I believe your [characteristic or skill] and [characteristic or skill] will make you a perfect asset to our team.
-I look forward to meeting you and helping you through the onboarding process.
+We wish you all the best on your journey ahead and look forward to meeting you and helping you through the onboarding process.

 [Your name]